-- ► In 2019-20, the overall compliance with Australian standards was 99.91 percent. - Australian cattle producers continue to demonstrate a high degree of good agricultural practice. - ► The National Residue Survey's quality management system is ISO 9001:2015 certified.
+- ▶ In 2020-21, the overall compliance with Australian standards was 99.86 percent. - Australian sheep producers continue to demonstrate a high degree of good agricultural practice. - ► The National Residue Survey's quality management system is ISO 9001:2015 certified.

-Cattle program overview
+Sheep program overview

-The cattle program has been operating since the early 1960s and is funded through the NRS component of the cattle transaction levy.
-The program involves the testing of Australian cattle tissue samples for a range of pesticides, veterinary medicines and environmental contaminants.
+The sheep program has been operating since the early 1960s and is funded by the NRS component of the sheep transaction levy.
+The program involves the testing of Australian sheep tissue samples for a range of pesticides, veterinary medicines and environmental contaminants.

-The program ensures beef exports satisfy Australian export certification and importing country requirements.
+The program ensures sheep meat exports satisfy Australian export certification and importing country requirements.
 In addition, the program supports industry quality assurance initiatives and enables domestic meat processing facilities to satisfy state and territory government regulatory authority licensing requirements.